Criminal Justice Careers for Veterans

 Criminology is a fascinating field focused on criminal minds.
 What are the reasons for deviant behavior?
 How can understanding them help address crime at all levels?
 SNHU's unique concentration in Criminology supplies essential training in ethics, sociology, psychology, and criminal justice leadership.
 If you are curious about how human and environmental factors contribute to violence, criminology could be a great fit.

-The concentration in Human Services is ideal for veterans who want to focus on helping the people our criminal justice system serves.
+The concentration in Human Services and Advocacy is ideal for veterans who want to focus on helping the people our criminal justice system serves.
 For job seekers with degrees, the U.S Bureau of Labor Statistics predicts a 10% growth in social and community service management positions by the year 2024.
 The field includes elder, family and child advocacy.

 SNHU's concentration in corrections prepares you for careers such as probation and parole officer, correctional case manager or administrator, and more.
 These positions are always in demand, particularly for military servicemembers.
 In fact, the Federal Bureau of Prisons encourages veterans to apply for correctional jobs.
 In this program, as with others at SNHU, your faculty have years of hands-on, real-world experience.
 You'll emerge with a research paper suitable for presenting at conferences - a great way to get your knowledge to other professionals and job markets in your field.